 3.1 13 January – 21 January 2017

-The pollution layer observed in this 13 January – 21 January 2017 PCAP was between 400 – 800 m deep, which is significantly deeper than the typical mean depth of ~400 m for PCAPs in the Salt Lake Valley (Young and Whiteman 2014) (Fig. 4).
+The pollution layer observed in this 13 January – 21 January 2017 PCAP was between 400 – 800 m deep, which is significantly deeper than the typical mean pollution layer depth of ~400 m for PCAPs in the Salt Lake Valley derived from ceilometer backscatter (Young and Whiteman 2014) (Fig. 4).
 The factors contributing to the ‘non-classical’ behavior of this PCAP were a lack of snow cover, the relatively weak subsidence inversion with a reduces capping stability, thick clouds and associated vertical mixing below the cloud base during more than half of the episode.
 Wind speeds aloft remained light during this episode until strong southwesterly flow ahead of two strong storm system resulted in top-down erosion of the CAP beginning on 19 January.

 3.4 26 January – 3 February 2017